amendable/website/src/docs/faq.md

-import Candour from './Candour'
+import Amendable from './Amendable'

 # FAQ

-## How to use Candour with external libraries?
+## How to use Amendable with external libraries?

-To use [React Router](https://reacttraining.com/react-router/web) with <Candour />
+To use [React Router](https://reacttraining.com/react-router/web) with <Amendable />
 primitives, you can just pass the router `Link` through the `component` prop: